 Once it sounded juicy enough, he gave the leg another sharp yank.
 With a sickening squelch and copious stringy pulp hanging on, the leg wrenched free of the spider’s corpse.

 Expecting more resistance, Rin stumbled back with a yelp.
 He tripped over his own feet and flung out a hand to catch himself as he went down.
 Instead of stone floor, his fingers smacked against the warm metal of a brazier and curled around it as he fell backwards.
-Metal scraped across stone as he drug it down with him.
+Metal scraped across stone as he dragged it down with him.
 The wall connected with his spine, then abruptly vanished as he and the brazier pitched back and down.

 Rin blinked the bright spots from his vision and slowly pieced together the sight of the ceiling above him.
 The dullest of aches echoed from his tailbone up along his spine to the base of his skull.
 He shifted and felt the squishiness of fresh bruises without the blossom of pain that usually accompanied them.
 Sitting up, he gingerly rubbed the tender spot on his neck, more out of habit than anything else.